Black, Michigan, US |

 caution as this places one very close to the brink of Gabbro Falls.
 Known locally as Baker Falls,

-slot, with the river turning 90 degrees to the right at the base of the falls (see photo above).
+a narrow slot, with the river turning 90 degrees to the right at the base of the falls (see photo

-The exit from this mini-canyon is a constriction of about 10' that drops onto and behind a large
+above).
+The exit from this mini-canyon is a constriction of about 10' that drops onto and

-April, 2007 by Tao Berman & Eric Boomer.
-Photos verify running of the first two pitches (10'
+in April, 2007 by Tao Berman & Eric Boomer.
+Photos verify running of the first two pitches

-and 25'), but it appears wood (and other concerns) may have had them rope out before finishing
+(10' and 25'), but it appears wood (and other concerns) may have had them rope out before

 There is about a third of a mile of rockbed rapid downstream of Gabbro to the covered bridge at